Lisvane: Sports and recreation

 Lisvane Cricket Club was formed in 1976.
 The club is now based at Llwynarthen in nearby St Mellons.
 They run 5 adult league sides, with the 1st XI playing in the South East Wales Cricket League Division 1, as well as running youth sides from Under 9 to Under 19.

-Lisvane Panthers Junior Football Club fields sides in the under 8 Mini league, the Juniors at 11 – under16 and an over 16 youth team.
+Lisvane Panthers Junior Football Club fields sides in the under 8 Mini league, the Juniors at 11 – under 16 and an over 16 youth team.

 Lisvane Panthers Football Club, home ground Cardiff University pitches in Llanrumney, entered the Lazarou League in 2011.
 The team won three league and cup doubles (Division 4 in 2012, Division 3 in 2013, Division 2 in 2014) as well as reaching consecutive Lazarou Cup finals in 2013 and 2014.

 Lisvane (CAC) Tennis Club is located just north of Lisvane and Thornhill railway station and is the tennis section of the Cardiff Athletic Club.

 The nearest rugby union team is in nearby Llanishen.